iam-peekay/personal-website/content/posts/2015-12-17_How-the-Web-Works-Part-II--Client-Server-Model---the-Structure-of-a-Web-Application-735b4b6d76e3.md

 ### Run that by me again?

-Next up, read [part 3](https://medium.freecodecamp.com/how-the-web-works-part-iii-http-rest-e61bc50fa0a#.vbrmrnihn) where we’ll fill in the details with a closer look at HTTP and REST! :)
+Next up, read [Part 3](https://www.preethikasireddy.com/posts/how-the-web-works-part-iii-http-rest/) where we’ll fill in the details with a closer look at HTTP and REST! :)